Guide to merging two homes into one

 Start with an honest conversation about your expectations

-Going into the process, we are sure you have some expectations and ideas as to how this new shared space is supposed to look like.
+Going into the process, we are sure you have some expectations and ideas as to how this new shared space is supposed to look.
 And just like you have an idea, so does your partner.
 Before you start packing your individual items and potentially creating a problem on the day of the move, it would be best to first discuss the process with your partner.

 How do you both envision the house will look?
 How many of your items will you have to give up?
 Will you hire movers for relocating your belongings?
 Should you pay for a Bothell self-storage unit until you situate yourselves into the new home?
 These are only some of the questions you should have an answer to.
 And you should do so even before the day of your move rolls around.